-The two main assault forces-Regi-mental Combat Team (RCT) 1 (comprising 3rd Bn., 5th Marines; 3rd Bn., 1st Marines; 3rd Light Armored Recon Bn.; and the Army's 2nd Bn., 7th Cav, 1st Cav Div.) and RCT 7 (made up of 1st Bn., 8th Marines; 1st Bn., 3rd Marines; and the Army's 2nd Bn., 2nd Inf., 1st Inf.
-Div.)-formed up in the desert north of the city prior to the invasion.
+The two main assault forces - Regimental Combat Team 1 (comprising 3rd Bn., 5th Marines; 3rd Bn., 1st Marines; 3rd Light Armored Recon Bn.; and the Army's 2nd Bn., 7th Cav, 1st Cav Div.) and Regimental Combat Team 7 (made up of 1st Bn., 8th Marines; 1st Bn., 3rd Marines; and the Army's 2nd Bn., 2nd Inf., 1st Inf.
+Div.) - formed up in the desert north of the city prior to the invasion.

-Before the actual battle began, Navy SEALs and Marines from 2nd Force Recon Battalion seized Fallujah's main hospital and two bridges spanning the Euphrates River in the extreme west end of the city.
-Commanders wanted to avoid inflated claims of civilian casualties that could have emanated from the hospital, which had occurred during an offensive in the spring of that year.
+Before the actual battle began, Navy SEALs and Marines from 2nd Force Recon seized Fallujah's main hospital and two bridges spanning the Euphrates River in the extreme west end of the city.
+Commanders wanted to avoid inflated claims of civilian casualties that could have emanated from the hospital, which had occurred during an offensive in the spring.

 The bridges were obvious strategic objectives.
-The "Old Bridge" connects the hospital with the city and was the site where insurgents hung the bodies of U.S. contractors kidnapped and executed on March 31, 2004.
-The "New Bridge," slightly to the south, carries Highway 10-the city's main east-west thoroughfare-into Fallujah.
+The "Old Bridge" connected the hospital with the city and was the site where insurgents hung the bodies of U.S. contractors kidnapped and executed in March 2004.
+The "New Bridge," slightly to the south, carries Highway 10 - the city's main east-west thoroughfare - into Fallujah.